Why Most People Never Escape Mediocrity (Even When They Try)

 - Cumulative

-Because the consequences build gradually rather than appearing all at once, they are easy to ignore in the moment.
+Because the consequences build gradually rather than showing up all at once, they’re easy to miss in the moment.

-This is what makes mediocrity so easy to tolerate short term, even when it becomes limiting over the long term.
+That’s what makes mediocrity so easy to tolerate in the short term, even when it becomes limiting over the long term.

 10. People Confuse Thinking With Doing

-Many people who feel stuck in mediocrity are actually highly reflective.
+Many people who feel stuck in mediocrity are actually very self-aware.

 They spend a lot of time: